RoikkuTo/react-html-writer/README.md

 <h1>Hello World !</h1>
 ```
 For a full demo with animtions, try this [CodePen](https:// "Full Demo") or use the `demo.jsx` inside the *src* folder.

-## Environment
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 ## License
 Use it as you wish, but try not to forget where it come from. 👍🏿